xinsheng-G/food-van-takeaway/static/readme.txt

 ============================
 We can override original styles or create new styles in my.css

+For defining locations of elements, try to use Bootstrap Grid System or table first, because they can adapt different screen size and easy to code, if they doesn't work, then change position by writing css.
 ============================
 For the static path, it has been hosted by express framework of Node.js in file app.js ('app.use(express.static('static'));')